 The Board has undertaken a review of the effectiveness of its corporate governance practices for the Group.
-In the context of the nature, scale and complexity of the Group, the Directors are satisfied with the level of their governance oversight for the Group and with their compliance with the Finance Sector Code of Corporate Governance issued by the Guernsey Financial Services Commission (the "GFSC") on 30 September 2011, as amended on 18 February 2016 and further amended on 10 June 2021 (the "Guernsey Code").
+In the context of the nature, scale and complexity of the Group, the Directors are satisfied with the level of their governance oversight for the Group and with their compliance with the Finance Sector Code of Corporate Governance issued by the Guernsey Financial Services Commission (the "GFSC") on 30 September 2011, as amended (the "Guernsey Code").

-The Company joined the Association of Investment Companies (the "AIC") on 9 July 2018, and so the Board of the Company has applied the principles and recommendations of the AIC Code of Corporate Governance issued in 2019 (the "AIC Code") for Investment Companies in the preparation of these Consolidated Financial Statements.
+The Company joined the AIC on 9 July 2018, and so the Board of the Company has applied the principles and recommendations of the AIC Code of Corporate Governance issued in 2019 (the "AIC Code") for Investment Companies in the preparation of these Consolidated Financial Statements.
 The AIC Code addresses all the principles set out in the UK Corporate Governance Code, as well as setting out additional principles and recommendations on issues that are of specific relevance to the Company as an investment company.